sinagilassi/GaussNBO/README.md

 Contributions to GaussNBO are welcome!
 Please fork the repository, make your changes, and submit a pull request.

-## License 📜

-GaussNBO is released under the MIT License.
-This means you are free to use, modify, and distribute this software in your own projects, provided that you include proper attribution to the original author.
-Please ensure that my name is retained in any derivative works or distributions of this code.

 ## ❓ FAQ

 For any question, contact me on [LinkedIn](https://www.linkedin.com/in/sina-gilassi/)